rahulguin/testingcd/Documents/research.md

 #### **Reason for Automatic CI/CD pipeline**

-Manually deploying a pipeline or application on AWS (or any cloud provider) is both difficult and tedious because of server setup, configuration of pipeline, provision integration among all components.
+Manually deploy a pipeline or application on AWS (or any cloud provider) is both difficult and tedious because of server setup, configuration of pipeline, provision integration among all components.